bjzelvelder/GABBI/README.md

     --prefix GABBI_Curculioninae_v2 --out-dir GABBI_Curculioninae_v2_output 2>&1 |tee -a GABBI_Curculioninae_v2.log
 ```

-Each step is checkpointed if it succesfully ran, so running the same command again will resume the pipeline where it stopped.
+Each step is checkpointed upon successful completion, so re-running the same command will resume the pipeline where it stopped.
-If one step fails, the pipeline stops and will restart where it failed running the same command.
-Note that sometimes, issues are not correctly caught by the checkpointing system, so you might have to restart from an anterior step once you found the issue.
-Please report issues in the corresponding github sections to help me improve the pipeline!
+If one step fails, the pipeline stops and will restart from the failed step upon re-run.
+In some cases, issues may not be correctly caught by the checkpointing system, requiring a manual restart from an earlier step once the issue has been corrected.
+Please report any issues in the corresponding GitHub Issues section.

 >[!IMPORTANT]
-> If you don't manage to get cactus running, you may consider running it separately to fine tune cactus options or run it step by step by referring to [cactus documentation](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/progressive.md).
+> If you don't manage to get Cactus running, it may be run independently to fine-tune its parameters or execute it step by step by referring to the [Cactus documentation](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/progressive.md).
-> In this case, once you have your ```.hal``` file, you can resume GABBI with the ```--hal``` option.
-Make sur that it is named ```<prefix>.hal``` as in the ```--prefix <prefix>``` option.
+> Once a ```.hal``` file has been produced, GABBI can be resumed using the ```--hal``` option.
+Ensure that the HAL file is named ```<prefix>.hal``` consistently with the ```--prefix <prefix>``` option.

 ## Reading GABBI outputs

-GABBI outputs and temporary files are all stored in the ```--output-dir``` provided or in ```GABBI_output/``` by default.
-They are organized so that each phase of the pipeline has its own subdirectory named after the phase name (e.g. 01_cactus_alignment, 02_conserved_loci etc.).
+All GABBI outputs and intermediate files are all stored in the directory specified by ```--output-dir```, or in ```GABBI_output/``` by default.
+They are organised such that each pipeline phase has its own subdirectory named after the corresponding phase (e.g. 01_cactus_alignment, 02_conserved_loci, etc.).

-Files and statistics of interest are given through the pipeline.
-They can be accessed in the log file using:
+Files and summary statistics of interest are reported throughout the pipeline execution and can be accessed from the log file using:

 ```
 grep "\[GABBI\]" [log_file]
 ```

-Here is a more detailed list of some GABBI outputs (generated on the example dataset with the default ```cactus_alignment``` prefix).
+Here is a more detailed list of GABBI outputs generated on the example dataset with the default ```cactus_alignment``` prefix.
 - ```01_cactus_alignment/```
   - ```cactus_input.txt```: Input file created using ```--chr-level-genomes``` content and the provided ```--guide-tree```.
   - ```cactus_alignment.hal```: Cactus whole-genome alignment.
 - ```02_conserved_loci/```
-  - ```maf/```: Whole-genome alignment converted into a "Multiple Alignment Format" (MAF), using each genome as a base genome.
-Only logs remain to save disk space.
+  - ```maf/```: Whole-genome alignment converted into a Multiple Alignment Format (MAF), using each genome as a reference sequence.
+Only log files are retained to save disk space.
+A subset of reference genomes can be provided with ```--maf-references``` option.
-  - ```maffilter/```: Each genome has its own subdirectory containing filtered blocks of alignments of each of their chromosome/scaffolds (based on ```--block-size``` and ```--block-length``` options).
-Only logs remain to save disk space.
+  - ```maffilter/```: Each genome has its own subdirectory containing filtered blocks of alignments from each chromosome or scaffold (based on ```--block-size``` and ```--block-length``` options).
+Only log file are retained to save disk space.
-  - ```conserved_loci/*.merge.fasta```: Conserved loci found by phastcons in each genome.
+  - ```conserved_loci/*.merge.fasta```: Conserved loci found by PhastCons in each genome.
 - ```03_cross_blast/```
-  - ```shr_clustering/cactus_alignment.shr_from_blastn.mintax3.dupes0.list```: Filtered results of the cross-BLASTn between phastcons conserved loci (based on ```--temp-tax-threshold``` and ```--temp-allow-dupes``` options).
+  - ```shr_clustering/cactus_alignment.shr_from_blastn.mintax3.dupes0.list```: Filtered results of the cross-BLASTn between PhastCons conserved loci (based on ```--temp-tax-threshold``` and ```--temp-allow-dupes``` options).
 - ```04_shr_extraction/```
-  - ```shr/```: List of temporary SHR sequences obtained from filtered cross-BLAST results.
+  - ```shr/```: Temporary SHR sequences obtained from filtered cross-BLAST results.
   - ```cactus_alignment.temp.loci.fasta```: FASTA file containing all temporary targeted loci.
   - ```cactus_alignment.temp.anc.loci.fasta```: FASTA file containing all temporary targeted loci and their ancestral sequences.
 - ```05_adding_genomes```